 CSX motive power at the CSX Connellsville yard.

-I was once on that railroad bridge across the Younghiogheny River on the Southwest Pennsylvania Railroad Rare Mileage Trip using the Baltimore and Ohio RDC from the B&O Railroad Museum which my good friend Bart Jennings put on for all of us who rode those great and unique trips.
+In May 2010, I was on that bridge across the Younghiogheny River during the Southwest Pennsylvania Railroad Rare Mileage Trip featuring a Baltimore and Ohio RDC from the B&O Railroad Museum, which my good friend Bart Jennings organized.

-Views along the Younghiogheny River as the train continued rolling east towards Sandpatch Summit.
-I saw where CSX had removed the tunnels so double stack trains could use the route.
-So far we have seen a CSX auto train and a CSX single stack train.
+Views along the Younghiogheny River as the train continued rolling east towards Sandpatch Summit and I saw where CSX had removed the tunnels so double stack trains could use the route.
+So far, we had seen both a CSX auto train and a single stack train.

 The Casselman River.
-The train went under the old Western Maryland Railroad Meyersdale Trestle which my good friend Chris Parker and I walked across back in the days of the New Philadelphia, Ohio NRHS Convention trip.
-We rolled by the old Baltimore and Ohio Meyersdale station, new windmills are on the ridge to the right or south of the train.
-The train was closing in on Sandpatch Summit after which we went under the old Western Maryland Railroad trestle then ran along the old grade which now a hiking trail.
-We passed by where the old Sandpatch bridge was which has been replaced since Chris Parker's and my visit here.
-The train passed Sandpatch Summit then plunged into the Sandpatch Tunnel and descended the eastern grade of Sandpatch.
+We travelled under the former Western Maryland Railroad Meyersdale Trestle which my good friend Chris Parker and I walked across during the 2006 National Railway Historical Society convention based in New Philadelphia, Ohio.
+We rolled by the former Baltimore and Ohio Meyersdale station and new windmills were visible on the ridge to the right or south of the train.
+We were now approaching Sandpatch Summit, after which we went under the former Western Maryland Railroad trestle then ran along the old grade, now a hiking trail and passed the former Sandpatch bridge, which had been replaced since Chris Parker's and my visit here.
+We passed Sandpatch Summit then plunged into the Sandpatch Tunnel and descended the eastern grade of Sandpatch.
 Now I would just sit back and enjoy the ride down the grade to Cumberland.

-The Narrows where Chris Parker and I rode the Western Maryland Scenic Railroad.
-We arrived in Cumberland and I detrained for a picture.
+The Narrows, where Chris Parker and I rode the Western Maryland Scenic Railroad, after which we arrived in Cumberland.

 The Capitol Limited in Cumberland; we left here 24 minutes late.

-A B&O postion light signal, one of the few I have seen left on this railroad.
+A Baltimore and Ohio position light signal, one of the few I have seen left on this railroad.

 The Potomac River.

-A Maryland scene right before Martinsburg.
+A Maryland scene just before Martinsburg.
 I saw a Winchester and Western freight train crossing over us before we arrived.

 The Martinsburg Amtrak station built in 1849.

 Baltimore and Ohio freight house built in 1881.
-The train left Martinsburg at 11:32 AM {11:01 AM} and headed east to Harpers Ferry, our next stop on this trip.
+The train left Martinsburg at 11:32 AM {11:01 AM} and proceeded east to Harpers Ferry.

 The Harpers Ferry station built in 1893.
 We departed at 11:58 AM {11:31 AM}.

-The old Baltimore and Ohio bridge across the Potomac River which is still used by CSX today.
+The former Baltimore and Ohio bridge across the Potomac River which is still used by CSX today.

-The Chesapeake and Ohio canal.
-The towpath is a bicycle trail that runs from Washington, DC to Pittsburgh.
-We ran slow to MP 39 where we crossed over before our next station stop at Rockville, from which we departed at 12:47 PM {12:21 PM}.
-From here we ran into Washington Union Station where we arrived at 1:15 PM {1:05 PM}.
+The Chesapeake and Ohio canal, whose towpath is a bicycle trail that runs from Washington, DC to Pittsburgh.
+We ran slow to MP 39, where we crossed over before our next stop at Rockville, from which we departed at 12:47 PM {12:21 PM} and ran into Washington Union Station, arriving at 1:15 PM {1:05 PM}.

 The Capitol Limited in Washington, DC.

 A Virginia Rail Express train was leaving for Broad Run.
-I went to Club Acela where I checked in, stored my luggage and headed out to find the brand new Washington Streetcar.
-I was pointed in the right direction and followed the signs, passing the rental car offices and bus bays then down a driveway to the street, crossing to the median where I found a waiting Washington Streetcar to ride.
+I went to Club Acela where I checked in and stored my luggage then went outside to find the brand new Washington DC Streetcar.
+I was pointed in the correct direction and followed the signs, passing the rental car offices and bus bays then down a driveway to the street, crossing to the median where I found a waiting Washington Streetcar to ride.

 The Streetcar that brought me out to the east end of the line at Oklahoma Avenue/Benning Road.

-It leaves to go to where the operator will switch ends.
+It left to go to where the operator will switch ends.

 The Streetcar went to its layover spot.

-Two last views of the DC Streetcar.
-I walked back to Washington Union Station, retrieved my bags from storage at Club Acela and cleaned out my E-mail before writing the DC Streetcar story.
-I then relaxed until it was time to be taken out to my last train of this trip east.
+I walked back to Washington Union Station, retrieved my bags from storage at Club Acela, wrote this travelogue then relaxed until it was time to be taken out to my last train of this eastward journey.

-4/8/2016 About ten minutes out of Salisbury, the conductor woke me up and I climbed out of the top bunk, put it away, then dressed with my bags all packed and ready to go.
-He carried my two bags and took me to the vestibule and we talked until he detrained me in Salisbury.
-I walked to the street and saw a taxi coming who dropped off his fare then took me to the Econo Lodge where I paid my taxi fare.
+4/8/2016 About ten minutes out of Salisbury, the conductor awoke me and I climbed out of the top bunk, put it away, then dressed with my bags packed and ready to go.
+He carried my two bags and took me to the vestibule and we talked until I detrained in Salisbury.
+I walked to the street and saw a taxi coming, who dropped off his fare then took me to the Econo Lodge where I paid my taxi fare.
 I checked in through a window then walked to Room 129 and went back to bed.
 It had mostly been a great trip on the Crescent and I was glad to be back in Salisbury.